mlabs-haskell/bot-plutus-interface/README.md

 The fake PAB consists of the following modules:

-- **MLabsPAB** main entry point
+- **BotPlutusInterface** main entry point
-- **MLabsPAB.Server** Servant server, handling http endpoint calls and websockets
+- **BotPlutusInterface.Server** Servant server, handling http endpoint calls and websockets
-- **MLabsPAB.Contract** handling contract effects by creating the necessary files and calling cardano-cli commands (a few effects are mocked)
+- **BotPlutusInterface.Contract** handling contract effects by creating the necessary files and calling cardano-cli commands (a few effects are mocked)
-- **MLabsPAB.PreBalance** doing some preparations so the cli can process the rest (non-ada asset balancing, addig tx inputs, adding minimum lovelaces, add signatories)
+- **BotPlutusInterface.PreBalance** doing some preparations so the cli can process the rest (non-ada asset balancing, addig tx inputs, adding minimum lovelaces, add signatories)
-- **MLabsPAB.CardanoCLI** wrappers for cardano-cli commands
+- **BotPlutusInterface.CardanoCLI** wrappers for cardano-cli commands
 - For development purposes, I created an ssh wrapper, so I can call relay these commands through an ssh connection.
 This is not nice, unsafe, and pretty slow, so I'm hoping to get rid of this pretty soon.
-- **MLabsPAB.UtxoParser** parse the output of the `cardano-cli query utxo` command
+- **BotPlutusInterface.UtxoParser** parse the output of the `cardano-cli query utxo` command
-- **MLabsPAB.Files** functions for handling script, datum and redeemer files
+- **BotPlutusInterface.Files** functions for handling script, datum and redeemer files
-- **MLabsPAB.Types** configuration for the fake pab
+- **BotPlutusInterface.Types** configuration for the fake pab
-- **MLabsPAB.PreBalance** prepare a transaction before sending to the cli for balancing.
+- **BotPlutusInterface.PreBalance** prepare a transaction before sending to the cli for balancing.
 This includes:
   - adding tx inputs to cover fees and outputs
   - adding collaterals,
   - modifying tx outs to contain the minimum amount of lovelaces